Arcath/Motorway/Readme.md

 Drops the junction _name_ so that it wont run.

+### motorway.replaceJunction(oldJunctionName, newJunctionName)

+Creates a new junction call _newJUnctionName_ with the runAfter details from _oldJunctionName_.
+It then calls dropJunction for _oldJunctionName_

-Useful for preventing a launch action etc... in tests.
+Useful for replacing the `listen` junction with a `test` junction in your tests

 ### motorway.start(name)